 Don’t let a fear of falling rule your life.
 Although your chances of developing a balance disorder or vestibular problem increase as you age, you can make a few practical lifestyle adjustments to reduce your risk.

 Here are a few ways you can stay safe, stable and healthy:

 - Stay active: Low-impact exercise, such as walking or tai chi, will reduce your risk of falls by improving your muscle strength, coordination and balance.

 - Wear the right shoes: If you find yourself tripping or slipping, it may be time to reevaluate your footwear.
 Properly fitting non-skid shoes can also help with joint pain.

 - Fall-proof your home: Remove obstacles that interfere with your ability to move freely throughout your home.
-Make sure boxes, furniture, electrical cords and other hazards don’t block your path.
+Make sure boxes, furniture, throw rugs, electrical cords and other hazards don’t block your path.